onepwaa/site/_posts/2021-10-10-jennalynn-lam.md

 ### HoWSC 17 | Jennalynn Lam

-“Your friends are winning in competitions around the world, but why not you ?”
+“Your friends are winning in competitions around the world, but why not you?”
 My homeroom teacher said this to me on the first day of senior high.
 At that moment, I felt embarrassment and anger.
 I wanted to prove him wrong, I wanted to show him that I could be a winner as well.

 And so I joined WSC.